guoqincode/Open-AnimateAnyone/README.md

 ## Overview
 This repository contains an simple and unofficial implementation of [Animate Anyone](https://humanaigc.github.io/animate-anyone/).
 This project is built upon [magic-animate](https://github.com/magic-research/magic-animate/tree/main) and [AnimateDiff](https://github.com/guoyww/AnimateDiff).

+## News
+The first training phase basic test passed, currently in training and testing the second phase.

+Training may be slow due to GPU shortage.😢

 ## Note !!!
 This project is under continuous development in part-time, there may be bugs in the code, welcome to correct them, I will optimize the code after the pre-trained model is released!